 Syndopa CR 125 Tablet may make you drowsy or may cause you to suddenly fall asleep during your daily activities.
 You might not feel drowsy or notice any other warning signs before suddenly falling asleep.
 Avoid driving a car, operating machinery, working at heights or participating in potentially dangerous activities at the beginning of your treatment until you know how the medication affects you.
 If you suddenly fall asleep while doing something such as watching television, talking, eating, or riding in a car, or if you become very drowsy, especially during the daytime, call your doctor.

-Affirmative, the consumption Syndopa CR 125 Tablet may alter the colour of your saliva, urine or sweat and make it dark colored (red, brown or black).
+Affirmative, it is a rare side effect.
+Consumption of Syndopa CR 125 Tablet may alter the colour of your saliva, urine or sweat and make it dark colored (red, brown or black).
 This is harmless but your clothing may become stained.

 Retain this medicine in the container or the pack it came in, tightly closed.
 Store it according to the instructions mentioned on the pack or label.
 Dispose of the unused medicine.
 Make sure it is not consumed by pets, children and other people.